koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 original_url: https://www.lesswrong.com/posts/A7RgYuYH4HywNeYWD/mode-collapse-in-rl-may-be-fueled-by-the-update-equation
 date_published: 6/19/23
 ---
+> [!note] Author's note (April 2024)
+> In the light of [the DPO family of algorithms](https://arxiv.org/abs/2305.18290), this direction no longer seems particularly promising to Alex.

 **TL;DR:** We present an advantage variant which, in certain settings, does not train an optimal policy, but instead uses a fixed reward to update a policy a fixed amount from initialization.
 Non-tabular empirical results seem mixed: The policy doesn't mode-collapse, but has unclear convergence properties.

 **Summary:** Many policy gradient methods allow a network to extract arbitrarily many policy updates from a single kind of reinforcement event (e.g. for outputting tokens related to weddings).
 Alex proposes a slight modification to the advantage equation, called "action-conditioned TD error" (ACTDE).
 ACTDE ensures that the network doesn't converge to an "optimal" policy (these almost always put infinite logits on a single action).
 Instead, ACTDE updates the network by a fixed number of logits.